uspki/policies/certificate-policy.md

 ## 1.4 Certificate Usage

 ### 1.4.1 Appropriate Certificate Uses
-This Certificate Policy (CP) and requirements for U.S. Federal Government is limited to Publicly Trusted Device Certificates used for identifying and authenticating services accessible on the Internet.
+This Certificate Policy (CP) and requirements for U.S. Federal Government is limited to Publicly Trusted Device Certificates used for identifying and authenticating devices and services.
+Certificates may be used for all legal authentication and encryption purposes.

-### 1.4.2 Prohibited Certificate Uses
+## 1.4.2 Prohibited Certificate Uses
+Certificates may not be used where prohibited by law.

-All identity certificates for natural persons are not allowed under this policy and the Federal Public Device PKI, including but not limited to identity certificates used to identify natural persons for digital signatures, S/MIME, client authentication, and encryption.
+Certificates for identifying natural persons are not allowed under this policy and the Federal Public Device PKI, including but not limited to identity certificates used to identify natural persons for digital signatures, S/MIME, client authentication, and encryption.
 CAs may not issue Subscriber certificates for natural persons or enter into any cross-certification with any CAs that issue certificates used to identify and authenticate natural persons.

 ## 1.5 Policy administration
 The Federal Public Key Infrastructure Policy Authority (FPKIPA) manages this policy and represents the interests of the U.S. Federal CIOs and CISOs.

 ### 1.5.1 Organization Administering the Document
 The Federal Public Key Infrastructure Policy Authority (FPKIPA) is responsible for: